German, Japanese leaders to attend Davos as Trump sits out

 He said globalization produced many “winners” over the last generation or so.
 “But now we have to look after the losers, after those who have been left behind.”

+The forum says 65 heads of state and government — including Jair Bolsonaro, who is expected as part of his debut overseas trip as Brazilian president — and about 40 heads of international organizations like U.N.
+Secretary-General Antonio Guterres will be on hand.

-WEF President Borge Brende said 37 heads of states and government from Europe and Eurasia will attend, joining over 3,000 people on hand.
+WEF president Borge Brende said 37 heads of state or government will be from Europe and Eurasia alone.
+Overall, more than 3,000 people are expected.

 President Donald Trump had planned to attend but withdrew amid the U.S. government shutdown.
-Other top U.S. officials are expected.
+Other top U.S. officials are expected including heads of the Commerce, State and Treasury departments.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.